 8. Nobody can ever prepare you for childbirth

 Oh.
 My.
 Gosh.
 There is nothing that can prepare you for the sheer humanity of childbirth.
-The whole graphic shebang…from your waters breaking (how many times did you ask yourself if you didn’t indeed just wet your pants?), to the contractions, the transition (there is no pain that has ever come close to that feeling), the thrill of that final push, the alien-like newborn (the most beautiful alien you’ve ever seen), the afterbirth, the shock of seeing your swollen body without a baby inside it, the soreness of it all (nobody told us about the ice-filled condoms we’d have to put in our nickers), the afterpains, getting periods back, the tenderness of nipples in those early breastfeeding days, day three emotions.
+The whole graphic shebang… from your waters breaking (how many times did you ask yourself if you didn’t indeed just wet your pants?), to the contractions, the transition (there is no pain that has ever come close to that feeling), the thrill of that final push, the alien-like newborn (the most beautiful alien you’ve ever seen), the afterbirth, the shock of seeing your swollen body without a baby inside it, the soreness of it all, the afterpains, getting periods back, the tenderness of nipples in those early breastfeeding days, day three emotions and so on.
 And don’t get us started on emergency caesarians and how much fun they are.
 So much pain and discomfort: yet it is overshadowed by insane, all-encompassing love.
 No matter how many books you read or how many stories you listen to, childbirth is something that cannot be put into words.

 9. Children are living, breathing teachers of patience